Skip to content

 Image inspired by the one from the paper Reasoning Beyond Language: A Comprehensive Survey on Latent Chain-of-Thought Reasoning.

-Early Foundations (2022-2023)
+Early foundations (2022-2023)

 Diagram illustrating the Self-Taught Reasoner (STaR) methodology, where a model iteratively improves by learning from its own generated rationales.